MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/add-assessments-to-a-course.md

     :::image type="content" source="../../../media/Assessment - multi-correct detailed.PNG" alt-text="multiple correct":::

 >[!Note]
-> The change in type of question (between single correct and multi-coorect) cannot be done once the assessment is saved as the toggle will disappear from the question box.
+> The change in type of question (between single correct and multi-correct) cannot be done once the assessment is saved as the toggle will disappear from the question box.

 ### True/False Question